 If you are trying to find treatments for your menopause symptoms, superfoods may present good benefits, especially Gotu Kola.
 This is not a commonly heard of herb, especially in the US, but the use of this herb in other regions have shown specific positive attributes.
 Find out how this herb can be of help during your menopause journey.

 What Is Gotu Kola?

 Have you ever heard of this plant before?
 Or is this your first time?
-The Gotu Kola, also known as Pennywort or Centella asiatica, is an herb that is widely used in many regions in Asia.
+The Gotu Kola, also known as Pennywort or Centella Asiatica, is an herb that is widely used in many regions in Asia.
 It is also found in India, Australia, South Africa and South America.
-As a matter of fact, it is one of the most popular herbs used by Indian Ayurvedic Medicine.
+As a matter of fact, it is one of the most popular herbs used in Indian Ayurvedic Medicine.